skylantix/Website/src/content/features/privacy-first.md

 ---
-title: "Privacy-First Infrastructure"
+title: "Privacy & Data Sovereignty"
-description: "Your data stays in California.
-No data mining, no selling your information.
-Transparent infrastructure for people who care about privacy."
+description: "Your data stays in California on hardware we own.
+No surveillance capitalism.
+Transparent infrastructure for people who value privacy and dignity."
 layout: "feature"
 badge: "Privacy"
 badgeColor: "#7c3aed"
 features:
-  - title: "California-Based Hosting"
+  - title: "California-Based Infrastructure"
-    description: "All infrastructure is in Orange County, California.
-Your data doesn't get scattered across Amazon's global datacenter network.
+    description: "All servers in Orange County, California on hardware we own.
+No hyperscaler lock-in.
+No scattered datacenters.
 You know exactly where your data lives."
-  - title: "No Data Mining"
+  - title: "No Surveillance Capitalism"
-    description: "We don't analyze your data, we don't sell your information, we don't train AI models on your content.
+    description: "We don't mine your data, sell your information, or train AI models on your content.
 Your data is yours.
 Period."
-  - title: "Transparent Infrastructure"
+  - title: "End-to-End Encryption"
-    description: "You know exactly what hardware runs your applications, where it's located, and how it's secured.
-No mysterious cloud abstractions."
+    description: "Nextcloud with end-to-end encryption.
+LUKS encrypted drives.
+Your privacy is built into the architecture, not bolted on."
-  - title: "Escape Big Tech"
+  - title: "Community Accountability"
-    description: "Perfect for people de-Googling their lives.
-Get the convenience of cloud services without surveillance capitalism.
-Own your data."
+    description: "Transparent operations.
+Published financials.
+Member governance.
+Trust built through openness, not corporate promises."
 demo:
-  description: "Host your applications with confidence, knowing your data stays private and under your control."
+  description: "Host your digital life with confidence, knowing your data stays private and under your control."
   image: "/images/feature-2.svg"
 ---

 ## Your Data.
 Your Privacy.
-Your Control.
+Your Dignity.

-In an age where big tech treats your personal information as their product, Skylantix offers something different: hosting that respects your privacy and puts you in control of your data.
+The internet was meant to be decentralized and personal.
+But we handed it over to surveillance capitalists who treat your data as their product.
+Skylantix reclaims that spirit: cooperative infrastructure that respects your privacy and puts you in control.

 ### Privacy Principles

 #### Data Sovereignty
-- **California Hosting**: All servers physically located in Orange County, California
+- **California Hosting**: All servers physically located in Orange County (Irvine, Long Beach, Santa Clarita regions)
-- **No Global Replication**: Your data doesn't get automatically copied to regions you didn't authorize
+- **Owner-Managed Hardware**: We own our infrastructure outright—no AWS, no Azure, no hyperscaler lock-in
-- **Clear Jurisdiction**: U.S. law applies, no ambiguous international data laws
+- **Clear Jurisdiction**: U.S. law applies, no ambiguous international data handling
-- **You Choose**: You know exactly where your data lives
+- **Transparent Location**: You know exactly where your data lives and who manages it

 #### No Surveillance
-- **No Data Mining**: We don't analyze the contents of your files or databases
+- **No Data Mining**: We don't analyze the contents of your files, emails, or databases
 - **No Third-Party Sharing**: We don't sell, share, or monetize your information
 - **No AI Training**: Your data isn't used to train language models or other AI systems
-- **No Advertising Networks**: We don't integrate tracking pixels or ad platforms
+- **No Advertising**: We don't integrate tracking pixels, ad networks, or analytics beyond basic server monitoring

-#### Transparent Operations
+#### Community Accountability
-- **Real Infrastructure**: Physical servers you can understand, not abstract "cloud instances"
-- **Clear Ownership**: You know who runs your hosting and how to reach them
-- **No Hidden Services**: We tell you exactly what's running and why
+- **Published Financials**: Annual reports on revenue, expenses, and profit allocation
+- **Member Voting**: Community decides on privacy policies and infrastructure decisions
 - **Open Communication**: Questions about security or privacy?
-Just ask.
+Ask on Mattermost.
+We answer honestly.
+- **Transparent Governance**: No corporate opacity—you know how decisions get made

 ### Security Architecture